What Happens To A Narcissist In The End? (Better or Worse)

 In the end, aging narcissists become needier yet quieter, finally accepting that people avoid them as they all know his/her true nature.

-A rough sketch of a narcissistic person shows someone who holds himself as highly important but heavily needs the approval of others to validate their self-worth.
+A rough sketch of a narcissist shows someone who holds himself as highly important, but heavily needs the approval of others to feel their self-worth.

 What Happens To An Aging Narcissist In The End?